skiliton/demo-eigenvalue-algorithms/README.md

 # Eigenvalue algorithms demo
-Simple command line app to experiment with matrixes by finding its eigenvalues and eigen vectors
+Simple command-line app to experiment with matrixes by finding its eigenvalues and eigenvectors

 ## Table of contents
 * [General info](#general-info)